Performance in BQN versus C

 The tough decisions are in the intermediate case where there's a high threshold for acceptable performance but only so much developer time to achieve it.
 I think this mainly happens for large programs.
 Here I should stress that object-oriented C++ is not the same as C: if your code spends most of its time dispatching methods on small objects then it's in a different and slower performance category that I don't know much about.
 But a program that deals with plain data like strings and arrays of numbers is a candidate for writing in BQN.
 Relative to C, BQN will do best if the data structures are homogeneous arrays that are large (at least hundreds and preferably thousands of elements), and have a small element type (particularly 1 or 2 bytes) so more elements can be packed in a SIMD vector.
 BQN aims to be fast even on multidimensional arrays with a short last axis, where the default in C is to use a slow nested loop, but it's better to keep the last axis long if possible.

 Some programs are just not suitable for array programming, making C or similar the best tool for the job.
 One tell-tale feature for these is a lot of loops where the number of iterations isn't known in advance (assuming a single iteration is too short to get useful array work done).
 SIMD speedups are all about processing multiple steps at a time, so they can't be done without knowing there are multiple steps left!
+And some domains need types that CBQN doesn't support for good performance.
+Crypography uses a lot of wrapping operations on integers of various widths, which can sort of be approached with •bit, but besides being ugly this generally runs into some missing operation eventually.
+Some financial applications, particularly those that convert currencies, must round in decimal, making binary floats unsuitable.

 On the other end, some programs naturally work in terms of long arrays, and these might end up with C-ish performance without any particular effort to write fast BQN.
 Between these two extremes anything could happen, as there's no limit on the work that may be needed to distinguish the hard and the impossible.
 If you're enjoying array programming I think it's a good idea to learn about ways of working with partitioned lists and trees as flattened arrays to extend your reach.
 However, after using these techniques extensively to make the BQN compiler, I wrote that performance alone isn't a good reason to tackle such a hard problem with array programming.